- Local Fishing 2019

 - Two day float trip down the Susquehanna River, camping one night on an island.

-- 5AM launch on Friday morning at the Montgomery Ferry boat ramp.
+- 5AM launch on Friday morning at the Clemson Island boat ramp.
 Drive up early, or get a hotel Thursday night.

 - Gather for a shore lunch mid-day.